 Rules & Regulations

-Carriage Greens Country Club Rules and Regulations
+Carriage Greens Country Club Main Rules

 For the benefit of all golfers, the following rules and regulations govern the use of the facilities at the Carriage Greens Country Club.
 These rules are subject to change at any time and without prior notice.

 Golfers are responsible for any damage to the course, carts and all parts of the property.
 Golfers are also responsible for any damage to personal property of the homeowners that live around the golf course.
 ALL GOLFERS AND VISITORS HOLD CARRIAGE GREENS HARMLESS IN THE EVENT OF AN INCIDENTS OR ACCIDENTS THAT OCCUR WHILE ON OUR PROPERTY.

 - The hours of operation will be established considering the season of the year and other circumstances.
 The hours of operation will be posted at the Pro Shop.
 But typically open 7am to 7pm.

 - All food and beverage consumed on the premises must be furnished by the Carriage Greens Country Club.
 Any outside beverages found on the course will be confiscated.